JerryWonder2126/alx-low_level_programming/0x00-hello_world/README.md

-This folder contains solutions to ALX SE task to shell redirection and IO
+This folder contains solutions to ALX SE tasks on basic introduction to C programming language.